Affirm/affirm-merchant-sdk-android/README.md

 Affirm.startCheckout(this, checkout, false);
 ```

-- An `checkout` object which contains details about the purchase itself
+- `checkout` object contains details about the purchase itself
-- An `useVCN` which determines whether the checkout flow should use virtual card network to handle the checkout.
+- `useVCN` (boolean) determines whether the checkout flow should use virtual card network.
-    - if set to `true`, it will return `card info` from `VcnCheckoutCallbacks`.
-And you should override onActivityResult, then call the `handleVcnCheckoutData` method
+    - if `true`, it will return `card info` from `VcnCheckoutCallbacks`.
+Be sure to override onActivityResult, then call the `handleVcnCheckoutData` method.
+Please check out the example project for more information.
     ```java
     @Override
     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {